 In Canada, student financial assistance is available from the federal and provincial/territorial governments.
-However, all applications for assistance are made through the province of which you are considered a resident.
+Your application would be made through the province in which you are considered a resident.

-There are two main forms of assistance available: loans and grants.
-Student loans must be paid back with interest, whereas grants, in most cases, do not need to be repaid.
+There are two main forms of government assistance available: loans and grants.
+Student loans must be paid back with interest but in most cases the grants do not need to be repaid.

 Benefits of government student assistance